Implementing a Structured Field OCR API with Bounding Boxes in 2026

 Integrating Bounding Boxes into Developer Workflows

-The Claude Code OCR Plugin Advantage
+The Claude Code Plugin

 Webhooks and Automation

-Space OCR: Pay-As-You-Go Structured Data with Zero Friction
+space-ocr: Pay-As-You-Go Structured Data with Zero Friction

 Managing Data in Spaces